Shiji: Reliability and accuracy

-While the king names in Sima Qian's history of the Shang dynasty are supported by inscriptions on the oracle bones, there is, as yet, no archaeological corroboration of Sima Qian's history of the Xia dynasty.
+The list of kings from the Xia dynasty presented on Shiji also matches the one found in the Bamboo Annals, written during the Warring States period.
+The Bamboo Annals were written in the third century BC and rediscovered in 280 AD, being unknown to Sima Qian.

 There are also discrepancies of fact such as dates between various portions of the work.
 This may be a result of Sima Qian's use of different source texts.

 Transmission and supplementation by other writers

 After ca. 91 BC, the more-or-less completed manuscript was hidden in the residence of the author's daughter, Sima Ying (司馬英), to avoid destruction under Emperor Wu and his immediate successor Emperor Zhao.
 The Shiji was finally disseminated during the reign of Emperor Xuan by Sima Qian's grandson (through his daughter), Yang Yun (楊惲), after a hiatus of around twenty years.